Judeo-Christian Hell Texts

 - The Vision Book of Otloh of Emmeran, German, 11th C. [Bib.]

-Seven visions of the otherworld are included among the twenty-three in the Latin Liber visionern turn suarurn, turn ciliorurn of Otloh, a Benedictine monk of Ratisbon (Regensburg) in the eleventh century.
-Two of these are closely related to the Vision of Drvthelm and the Vision of the Monk of Wenlock.
+Seven visions of the otherworld are included among the twenty-three in the Latin Liber visionem tum suarurn, tum aliorum of Otloh, a Benedictine monk of Ratisbon (Regensburg) in the eleventh century.
+Two of these are closely related to the Vision of Drythelm and the Vision of the Monk of Wenlock.

 The Vision of a Beggar, the eleventh vision in the collection, describes the experiences of a local beggar (about 600 words in length) who sees the recently dead in a metal house, an empty well surrounded by many unused paths, and a delapidated monastery before he is shown a dying tree, which represents the bishop.